 Past posts have included excerpts of my work-in-progress novel, stand-alone episodes from Nesrin and her roommates, and the previous adventures of Mithal and Julrane.
 The illustrations and photos featured throughout the blog are my own.
 Come in and peruse the world of my imagination.

-David Wesley Woolverton is currently a graduate student in the English department at the University of South Alabama, with a concentration in creative writing.
+David Wesley Woolverton has just completed the masters program at the University of South Alabama with a degree in English concentrating in creative writing.
 He completed his undergraduate work at Spring Hill College in 2017, with a double major in creative writing and theology.
 His primary interests include trains, books, and daydreaming.
 He grew up in the Fowl River area of Alabama surrounded by family members telling stories, which is where his love of his craft began.